ht-pham/weather-app/README.md

 # Weather App
 ## Overview
 This is a final project for UTSA CS5573 Cloud Computing course in Fall 2022.
-The project is built in Python with Flask framework.
+The project is built in Python with Flask framework and deployed by Google AppEngine.
+The public URL for this application is [here](https://cloud-computing-fall22.uc.r.appspot.com).
 ## Structure of the project
+1. app.yaml: the configuration file for Google AppEngine Deployment
-1. 'static' folder: where JS and CSS files are saved
+2. 'static' folder: where JS and CSS files are saved
-2. 'templates' folder: where all .html files are saved
+3. 'templates' folder: where all .html files are saved
+4. requirements.txt: the list of required framework/library to run this application on local host.
-3. main.py: the application
+5. main.py: the Flask application
 ## Software Requirements
 1. Python 3.7+ or any latest version (see [link](https://www.python.org/downloads/) for lastest download)
 2. Flask framework: